 Rabbit: Sylvilagus floridanus

-The cottontail is grayish-brown in color, has a distinctive white "powder puff" tail, measures 14 to 17 inches in length and weighs two to four pounds.
+The cottontail is grayish-brown with a distinctive white "powder puff" tail.
+It measures 14 to 17 inches in length and weighs two to four pounds.
 The marsh rabbit is slightly smaller, darker brown, and has coarser hair than the cottontail.
-It has a small inconspicuous tail that is dingy white on the underside and will often walk rather than hopping as most rabbits do.
+It has a small inconspicuous tail that is dingy white on the underside.
+Marsh rabbits will often walk rather than hop as most rabbits do.

 Two species of rabbits occur in Florida, the Eastern cottontail (Sylvilagus floridanus) and the marsh rabbit (Sylvilagus palustris).